vtnorton/Formula.Newsfeed/README.md

 ## 🔮 Roadmap

-I'm sharing with you some of my plans to move foward with this project, right now the priorities comes like this:
+I'm sharing with you some of my plans to move forward with this project, right now the priorities comes like this:

 * Independency: Would love to make more stuff parameterizable so it can be used in other projects outside [vtnorton](https://vtnorton.com)